bnghiem18/cse15l-lab-reports/lab1report.md

 - No arguments:
   - Output:

-  - Working Directory:
+  - Working Directory: /home

-  - Output Reasoning:
+  - Output Reasoning: I didn't get an output, instead I was pushed to the home directory.
+I would assume cd takes you to the home directory anyway.

   - Error?
+It is not an error because it is our home directory.

 - Directory argument:
   - Output: